 I am pleased to say that we have continued to invest in our manufacturing network with increased automation and improved yields.
-The continuous improvement program which commenced in FY2018 and has continued in FY2019 and has generated significant savings across our supply chain and that program will now extend to other aspects of our supply chain and cost base as we respond to a challenging dairy supply market.
+The continuous improvement program that commenced in FY2018 has continued in FY2019 and has generated significant savings across our supply chain.
+This program is being extended to other aspects of our supply chain and cost base as we respond to a challenging dairy supply market.

 Bega Cheese continued to invest in growth projects.
-During 2019 the company invested in new consumer lines at our Port Melbourne facility.
+During FY2019 the company invested in new consumer lines at our Port Melbourne facility.
 We also increased the capacity of our lactoferrin plant at Tatura and commenced construction of a new lactoferrin plant at Koroit.
-We are diversifying our revenue streams, with strong growth in 2019 in our international branded consumer goods business and an expansion of our customer base in nutritionals.
+We are diversifying our revenue streams, with strong growth in FY2019 in our international branded consumer goods business and an expansion of our customer base in nutritionals.